 In the fall of 2016 Sandra and I had the opportunity to "dog sit" my sister's dogs while she and her husband took a vacation.
 Which meant we got a vacation with free boarding!
 I thought I had failed to save my pictures of the trip but I realized I didn't take pictures.
 I took videos!
 Sandra did take some pictures so the stills you see are hers or off the web.
 I have learned how to link to YouTube videos so you can choose to watch the videos by clicking on the YouTube Icon, the video will play in a seperate window and then stop with a still picture for 10 seconds, giving you a chance to exit that window.
 If you don't exit, it will stop and show other videos available which should not interest you at all.
 Exit that window (click on the x in the YouTube label tab, not the x on the far right (if you click on the x on the far right you'll close the whole web site)).
 Do it properly and you'll be back at this page where you left off.
 I'll indicate the length of each video so you can decide if it's worth your time.
-But first I want to introduce you to the dogs, Freddie and Blanche.

 Entrance signto Peco